Read our accessibility statement for Scotland’s Rock Art Project website and discover our work on digital access.

 Here is a brief list of content that is not currently accessible:

-some parts of the website, including images, videos, status messages and bulletins, online forms, page titles, headers, buttons and links may not be fully compatible with assistive technologies due to missing alt text, labels, descriptions, captions and website code
+some parts of the website, including images, videos, status messages and bulletins, online forms, page titles, headers, buttons, downloadable pdfs and links may not be fully compatible with assistive technologies due to missing alt text, labels, descriptions, captions and website code

 some images and links may not be customisable, colour contrasts may not be high enough and some text spacing may not match minimum requirements causing difficulties if you have a visual impairment